1920 - 1929

 The JV crew, first-time winners of the IRA Kennedy Cup for Washington, left to right: Malone, Melder, Sparling, McGinnes, Keith, Hart, Mathews, and coxswain Blethen.
 Tyee photo.

 The class of '28, freshmen crew, left to right: Mangrum, Schoettler, Shaw, Joyce, Singer, Jennings, Kerns, Stockwell, and coxswain Gaffner.
 Tyee photo.

 This is the page from the 1926 Tyee that highlights the VBC dance.
-The 'patrons' list reads like a venerable who's who of the legends of Washington athletics: the Leaders, the Callows, the Pococks; Mr. and Mrs. Clarence "Hec" Edmundsen, Mr. and Mrs. Dorsett (Tubby) Graves, Mr. and Mrs. Roscoe (Torchy) Torrence, etc. And, of course, dance committee member, Alvin Ulbrickson.
+The 'patrons' list reads like a venerable who's who of the legends of Washington athletics: the Leaders, the Callows, the Pococks; Mr. and Mrs. Clarence "Hec" Edmundsen, Mr. and Mrs. Dorsett (Tubby) Graves, Mr. and Mrs. Roscoe (Torchy) Torrence, etc. And, future hall-of-famer but at this time focused on other matters: Dance Committee member, Alvin Ulbrickson.
 Tyee photo.

 A noteworthy sponsorship notification at the back of the 1925 Tyee.
 Callow once said of Pocock: " Honesty of effort and pride in his work are a religion with him."
 Tyee photo.

 Sources: The Tyee, 1926 pgs.
 (1); VBC Log Book, 1916-1925, MSCUA; VBC Log Book, 1926-1936, MSCUA.